 - Retailers receive a system that protects their brands from the reputational risks of supply chain labor abuses by eliminating those abuses, not papering them over, a far more effective means to protect their interests than the traditional model of corporate social responsibility.

 Recognition for the Fair Food Program is growing quickly.
 Secretary of State John Kerry awarded the CIW and the Fair Food Program the 2015 Presidential Medal for Extraordinary Efforts to Combat Human Trafficking.
-In 2014, CIW received the Clinton Global Citizen Award for the groundbreaking impact of the Fair Food Program.
-CIW has also received the Roosevelt Institute Freedom From Want Medal in 2013 and the Natural Resources Defense Council’s Growing Green Award in 2012.
+In 2014, CIW received the Clinton Global Citizen Award for the groundbreaking impact of the Fair Food Program, and in 2013, CIW also received the Roosevelt Institute Freedom From Want Medal.

 CIW’s Anti-Slavery Campaign has uncovered, investigated, and assisted in the prosecution of numerous multi-state farm slavery operations across the Southeastern U.S., helping liberate over 1,200 workers held against their will since the early 1990’s.
 CIW also pioneered the worker-centered approach to slavery prosecution, played a key role in the passage of the 2000 Trafficking Victims Protection Act, and co-founded the national Freedom Network USA and the Freedom Network Training Institute, which is regularly attended by local, state and federal law enforcement officials.
 The CIW is a partner in The Alliance to End Slavery and Trafficking (ATEST), advocating for solutions to prevent and end all forms of human trafficking and modern slavery around the world.
 Secretary of State Hillary Clinton recognized the CIW in 2010 with the Trafficking in Persons Hero Award, for the CIW’s “determination to eliminate forced labor in supply chains.”